PetrKryslUCSD/MeshTutor.jl/tutorials/tutorial4.md

 i. e. an array of incidence relations.

+In this particular case the file holds only a single incidence relation (that is there is a single element in the array `connectivities`).
 The mesh is created as before and the incidence relation is attached to it.

 ```julia
 using MeshSteward: Mesh, attach!